The Webserver has a simple lay-out: it has a menu bar, a status bar and two panels.

 - Memory usage in kilobytes.

-- Four spheres: the first two represent the HTTP server, normal and SSL, the latter two the SOAP server, normal and SSL.
+- Two spheres: they represent the HTTP server, normal and SSL.
 An active server shows as green an inactive one as red.

 - The full path name to the server executable.